FaisalBinAhmed/scalerapp/_pages/privacypolicy.md

 **Last updated**
 February 14 2022

-# Privacy Policy for Trilby
+# Privacy Policy for Scaler

 Scaler does not collect any user information.
 User preference for the app is stored within the device itself and does not leave the device.